psi4/psi4/doc/sphinxman/source/psithoninput.rst

 followed by a aug-cc-pVQZ SCF followed by a ``print_variables()`` command, the last will include both {\tt SCF TOTAL ENERGY} and {\tt FCI TOTAL ENERGY}.
 Don't get excited that you got a high-quality calculation cheaply.
-Refer to Appendix :ref:`apdx:psiVariables` for a listing of the variables set by each module.
+Refer to Appendix :ref:`apdx:psivariables_module` for a listing of the variables set by each module.

 .. _`sec:loops`: